Discover free nonprofit investing resources, including policies, guides, and templates, to keep your investment or endowment program running strong.

 Nonprofit organizations face unique challenges when managing their financial assets.
 Consider how your investment advisor will add value to your organization.

-Using a scoring matrix like the one included in “How to Evaluate an Investment Advisor’s RFP” makes it easier to compare each advisor’s offering.
+A scoring matrix like the one in “How to Evaluate an Investment Advisor’s RFP” makes it easier to objectively compare candidates on factors such as communication style, investment strategy, responsiveness, and cost transparency.

-Upon hiring the new investment advisor, the onboarding process begins.
+The onboarding process begins upon hiring the new investment advisor.
 This process typically involves a comprehensive orientation to establish clear communication channels, review investment objectives, and develop an in-depth understanding of the organization’s financial landscape.
-It also includes transferring existing assets from the previous advisor to the new one, approving an Investment Policy Statement, implementing agreed-upon investment strategies, and establishing performance benchmarks.
+It also includes transferring existing assets to the new advisor and custodian, creating or updating and approving an Investment Policy Statement, implementing agreed-upon investment strategies, and establishing performance benchmarks.
+Regular performance reviews and periodic educational sessions with the advisor ensure the partnership remains productive.

 We'd like to learn more about your organization and understand your unique investment needs.